icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

             which one(s) are shared by  multiple operations?
 (1 line)
     1. Unroll the loop with label `Main_loop_k` completely, and synthesize the design again.
-Report the expected latency.
+You may notice that the estimated clock period in the ***Synthesis perspective*** is shown in red.
+        What does this mean?
+(3 lines)
         <!-- ```{note}
             Due to
             variation among Vitis HLS versions, sometimes it works and